Explore the documents

 The sale and freeing of slaves

-The movement against slavery had begun in the later 18th century and won its first success with the abolition of the slave trade in 1807.
+The movement against slavery had begun in the later 18th century and won its first success with the abolition of the transatlantic slave trade in 1807.
 With the abolition of slavery planters commenced a process of amelioration, executing measures which might make slavery more amenable to the world.
-They also tried to create measures that might mitigate the consequences of abolition, notably compensation for the dispossessed owners of freed slaves.
+They also tried to create measures that might mitigate the consequences of abolition, notably compensation for the dispossessed owners of freed people.
 A number of documents relating to the slave villages investigated cast light upon these events.
 On St Kitts, McMahon’s map of the island, completed in 1828, quantified the land under cultivation for sugar and facilitated the process of compensation.
-The registers now in the St Kitts archives listed the number of slaves belonging to each plantation and contributed to the calculations as to what financial compensation should be paid to the owners.
-On Nevis no such map was made, and no slave registers have been traced, either in the island archives or in the National Archives in London.
+The registers now in the St Kitts archives listed the number of enslaved people belonging to each plantation and contributed to the calculations as to what financial compensation should be paid to the owners.

 Only a few plans showing the investigated slave villages have been located in the documents.
 The most carefully drawn of these is on the map of Jessups Plantation surveyed in 1755 and delineated in 1761.
 This is very much a plan made to display the wealth of a prosperous West Indian plantation owner, a map that could be displayed as a work of art and an elegant exercise in cartography.
 But the plan of the slave village itself is also of great interest to archaeologists, as it appears to depict the footpath that still threads its way through the site of the village, and could therefore be an accurate representation of the number of houses in the village, approximated at 22.